conradlab/SATINN/README.md

 See the `deploy` folder to download the Matlab-based app.
 A Matlab subscription is not required, though Matlab itself might still need to be downloaded.

+The SATINN UI contains a built-in cell classification neural network.
+However, the tubule classification netowrk is hosted separately and can be accessed using the Figshare link below.
+To use it in the SATINN app, in the Tubule stages pre-trained neural network drop-down, choose Custom and specify this file.

+Tubule neural network Matlab file: https://figshare.com/articles/dataset/Mouse_Tubule_Classification_Neural_Network_File/21313107

 A demo image dataset can be download from Figshare below, which can be used directly with either the app or the demo code.
 A subset of the dataset is also provided to reduce load times when testing the functionality of SATINN:

 Full: https://figshare.com/articles/dataset/MS36R1_SEC2B_rar/19619010

 Subsection: https://figshare.com/articles/dataset/MS36R1_SEC2B_demo_rar/19822441

 &nbsp;